sveetch/py-css-styleguide/docs/manifest/serialization_structures.rst

 Enabled by
     ``--structure: "nested";``

-    In fact, this is currently the default used structure if you don't define a ``--structure`` in your reference.
-It is recommended to define it.

 Required variables
     * ``--keys`` to define map keys to create where each other variable will be stored.
       It is splitted using :ref:`serializer_item_separator`;